 Thanks to its user -friendly and participative dimension, this workshop will allow you to immerse yourself in the world of jewelry and gemology.

-The colored palette of the precious stones
+The color palette of precious stones

 When I choose a stone, it is not only with the eyes but with the heart too, I choose it simply because it is beautiful.
 It must be its "sparkling" color, that the stone is alive.
 I do not choose a stone for its name but for the optical effect it creates.

-When I choose a stone, I take into account its physical properties and in particular its hardness, that is to say its resistance to scratch and abrasion.
-To measure this value, we use the Mohs scale, the ladder goes from 1 to the tender, 10 for the hardest.
-To have an idea, we consider that the gems whose hardness is less than 7 can lose their brilliance and their polish over time, due to the presence of quartz in the ambient dust but also because of the Things that we make to undergo the jewelry by wearing them.
+When I choose a stone, I take into account its physical properties and in particular its hardness, that is to say its resistance to the scratch and abrasion.
+To measure this value, we use the Mohs scale, the ladder range from 1 to the most tender, 10 for the hardest.
+To have an idea, we consider that gems whose hardness is less than 7 can lose their brilliance and their polish over time, due to the presence of quartz in the ambient dust but also because of the Things that we make to undergo the jewelry by wearing them.
 These must therefore be worn, maintained and stored with attention.

 Another indication is important in the choice of a stone: its weight.
 We mainly use the carat as a mass unit of a gem that is equivalent to 0.2 grams.
 This value has been used since antiquity in gems trade.
 The word comes from the Greek "Keration", name of the carob seed renowned for its constant weight around 0.2 grams.
 But there is a distinction to be made, the carat is also used for precious metals like gold, it then designates purity.
 Thus a 24 -carat gold is 100% pure but it is soft, it is for this reason that 18 -carat gold in jewelry is more often used, like all major brands.
 This gold is made up of 75% gold, and the remaining 25% will give hardness and color to the alloy.